-The growth in AI computation demands is straining existing enterprise IT ecosystems.
+The growth in Al computation demands is straining existing enterprise IT ecosystems.
 Issues such as data gravity, integration, scalability, and performance optimisation are becoming critical factors in successful AI implementation.
-IDC reports that software will represent over half of AI spending, with hardware as the second-largest category, highlighting the need for robust AI-ready infrastructure.
+IDC reports that software will represent over half of AI spending, with hardware as the second-largest category, highlighting the need for robust Al-ready infrastructure.

-07. Workforce Transformation:
+- 07. Workforce Transformation: upskilling initiatives. - of data sovereignty.

 Al and related technologies have the potential to automate work activities absorbing 60-70% of employees' time today.
-This shift is driving demand for new roles such as Al configurators, data scientists, and machine learning engineers.
-Organisations are responding with a mix of external hiring and internal upskilling initiatives.
+This shift is driving demand for new roles such as AI configurators, data scientists, and machine learning engineers.
+Organisations are responding with a mix of external hiring and internal